 - 1. Replace the drain line cap on the drain line and thread the drain line back to adjacent to the oil pan. - 2.
-Remove the oil fill cap on top of the valve - 3.
-Place a clean funnel within the oil fill cap.
+Remove the oil fill cap on top of the valve cover. - 3.
+Place a clean funnel within the oil fill cap. - 4.
+Pour the approximately eight (8) quarts of oil in the engine through the funnel, allowing time for the fill to occur.
+(It is a good idea to have nine-to-nine-in-a-half (9 to 9.5) quarts available as the system could hold this much with all lines filled).
+As you approach the eighth quart, slow down (it takes a little time for the oil to move through the oil system) and start watching the fill line on the dipstick.
+Always clean the dipstick between readings to ensure accuracy.

-ATTENTION:

-Use ONLY

-FULL SYNTHETIC 5w30 dexosTMGen2 Engine Oil!

-Use of other oil can cause

-damage and eventual failure to the engine.
-Such failure is not

-- occur.
-As you approach the eighth (8th) quart, slow down (it takes a little time for the oil to move through the oil system) and start watching the fill line on the dipstick.
-(Always clean the dipstick between readings to ensure accuracy.) - 5.
-Stop filling oil into the system when you reach the FULL mark on the dipstick, regardless of how much oil has been added.
-OVER-FILLING CAN DAMAGE THE SYSTEM!
+5. Stop filling oil into the system when you reach the full mark on the dipstick, regardless of how much oil has been added.
+Over-filling can damage the system.

-NEVER REUSE OIL!
-Only new 5W30 SYNTHETIC dexosTMGen2 engine oil should be added to the oil system of a 5.3L or 6.2L engine!
+NEVER REUSE OIL.
+ONLY NEW OIL SHOULD BE USED AS OUTLINED ABOVE.